Wolverine: Snikt!

 Wolverine: Snikt! is a five-issue comic book limited series written and drawn by manga artist Tsutomu Nihei, published by Marvel Comics in 2003 as part of their short-lived Tsunami imprint and starring Wolverine.

-The title refers to the onomatopoeic representation of the sound of Wolverine's claws being extended — a metallic noise always written as "snikt".
+The title refers to the onomatopoeic representation of the sound of Wolverine's claws being extended — a metallic noise often written as "snikt".

-At New York Comic Con 2022, Viz Media announced that they licensed the series for English publication.

 Plot synopsis

-A normal day in New York City.
-Wolverine is on a walk through Central Park when a girl named Fusa tells him that her people are being massacred.
-Without further ado, she transports Wolverine to the year 2058, where human beings have all but been rendered extinct by new creatures called Mandates.
+Wolverine walks through New York City's Central Park when a girl named Fusa tells him that her people are being massacred.
+She transports Wolverine to the year 2058, where human beings have all but been rendered extinct by new creatures called Mandates.
 Fusa asks Wolverine to fight against the Mandates, who are creating programs to process metals, all except adamantium, the metal that coats Wolverine's bones and claws.
 Wolverine accepts and goes on a mission to the Mandate colony, where the Progenitor (the first and the only Mandate capable of replication) is located.
 During the mission, Wolverine's team is killed, leaving only Wolverine and The Colonel (an adamantium cyborg).
 The Colonel makes it easier for Wolverine to reach The Progenitor's weakness: its Orb Core.
 Once there, Wolverine destroys the Orb Core, causing all the other mandates to be destroyed.
 In the end, Fusa asks Wolverine to stay in the future, but Wolverine tells her that he belongs to another place and hopes not to see them again (speaking in a positive manner).
 Fusa then transports Wolverine to the past, where he quotes Jim Morrison: "The future is uncertain and the end is always near".

 Collected editions

-The series was collected in the trade paperback as Wolverine Legends Volume 5.
+The series was collected in the trade paperback as Wolverine Legends Volume 5 in January 2004.
+Viz Media relicensed the series and released it as a deluxe edition in June 2023.